redbrick/static-site/source/help/tutorials/static-web/index.md

 - redbrick

 ### Dynamic Site
-A dynamic is one that is generated everytime you load it.
+A dynamic is one that is generated every time you load it.
-- wordpress
+- WordPress
-- facebook
+- Facebook
 - twitter

 # Hugo